 From Antigua

-You have two main options of getting from Antigua to Semuc Champey.
+You have two main options for getting from Antigua to Semuc Champey.

 By Public Bus

-If you are up for the challenge, you can use a combination of buses from Antigua to Guatemala City, from Guatemala City to Coban and from Coban to Lanquin (for a total of around Q100 – $13 USD); or by shuttle bus.
+If you are up for the challenge, you can use a combination of buses from Antigua to Guatemala City, from Guatemala City to Coban and from Coban to Lanquin; or by shuttle bus.
 However, unless you can master Spanish really well and are ready to travel very uncomfortably for 12 hours or so, opt for the shuttle, which only costs a little more.

 By Shuttle

-There are two daily shuttles connecting Antigua to Lanquin and most hostels, hotels and tour companies in town will be able to sell you a seat.
-Shuttles depart at 8:00 am and at 2:00 pm and go via Guatemala City.
-The ride costs Q150 and takes up to 10 hours.
+There are two daily shuttles connecting Antigua to Lanquin, and most hostels, hotels, and tour companies in town can sell you a seat.
+Shuttles depart at 8:00 a.m. and 2:00 p.m. and go via Guatemala City.

 Make sure to book your transfer a couple of days before departure.

-Opt for the morning shuttle and plan to be in Lanquin by 5:00 pm or so.
-The last thing you want is getting in Lanquin late at night, at 10:00 or 11:00 pm, and find out that your hotel didn’t hold your reservation.
-That actually happened to me but luckily I was there early enough to go in search of another place (that’s how I ended up at Utopia!).
+Opt for the morning shuttle and plan to be in Lanquin by 5:00 p.m. or so.
+The last thing you want is to get in Lanquin late at night, at 10:00 or 11:00 p.m., and find out that your hotel didn’t hold your reservation.
+That actually happened to me, but luckily, I was there early enough to go in search of another place (that’s how I ended up at Utopia!).

 From Flores

-Getting from Flores to Semuc Champey is enough of a hassle by shuttle, that I refuse to even mention the possibility of doing it by chicken bus – mark my word!
+Getting from Flores to Semuc Champey is enough of a hassle by shuttle that I refuse to even mention the possibility of taking the chicken bus—mark my word!

 From Guatemala City